CultureAsData-UIUC/is310-fall-2024/_schedule/20-making-a-point.md

 ## In-Class Agenda

-- [ ] Review the notebooks and EDA assignment.
+- [ ] Review the notebooks and EDA assignment (To be posted).
-- [ ] Introduction to advanced data visualization & analysis (To be posted).
+- [ ] Continue introduction to advanced data visualization & analysis (To be posted).
+- [ ] Start introduction to unstructured data (To be posted).

 ## Additional Materials